-PDFAs are excellent models for systems that display deterministic behavior such as software.
-PDFAs and their extensions have frequently been used to model tasks in both software and cyber-physical systems, see, e.g., \cite{nadeem2021alert,klerx2014model,watanabe2021probabilistic,hammerschmidt2016efficient} and \cite{lin2020safety,schmidt2014online,lin2018tabor,maier2014online,pellegrino2017learning}.
-In addition to their ability to compute probabilities and predict future symbols, their deterministic nature provides insight into a system's inner working and can even be used to fully reverse engineer a system from observations \cite{antunes2011reverse}.
+PDFAs and their extensions have frequently been used to model tasks in both software and cyber-physical systems; see, e.g., \cite{nadeem2021alert,klerx2014model,watanabe2021probabilistic,hammerschmidt2016efficient} and \cite{lin2020safety,schmidt2014online,lin2018tabor,maier2014online,pellegrino2017learning}.
+In addition to their ability to compute probabilities and predict future symbols, their deterministic nature provides insight into a system's inner workings.
+It can even be used to fully reverse engineer a system \cite{antunes2011reverse}.